AdvancedNetworkingSystems/roroute/README.md

    default, the file includes all hosts from all testbeds.
 If you don't want to touch it, you can make a copy and the edit `ansible.cfg` and change the `inventory` field accordingly.
+ * `setenv.sh`: this file contains a few variables that specifies parameters used by the `run` command and by the ansible playbooks.
+This file must be modified for setting the correct master node and the ssh configuration file used for accessing the testbed.
+The ansible master node is specified by the variable `MASTER_NODE` and the ssh configuration file is specified by the `CONFIG_FILE` variable.
+The `setenv.sh` file already contains a reference example that shows how these variables can be set.
  * `run`: this works as a launcher for all ansible playbooks.
 Instead of typing `ansible-playbook playbook.yaml` you type `./run playbook.yaml`.
    This copies the content of the whole folder on the master node and launches the `ansible-playbook` on the master node, to avoid being blocked by a firewall because of the many `ssh` connections.
-Before starting you need to edit the file to choose the master node.
-This is done by editing the `MASTER_NODE` variable.
-In addition, you need to edit the `CONFIG_FILE` variable, which points to an `ssh` config file which tells `ssh` how to properly reach the node.
  * `etchosts`: this file is copied to `/etc/hosts` for easy pings and for setting the IP address to a node depending on its hostname.
 Change this according to your needs.

 Once these steps are done, you are ready to setup the nodes:

+ * `rsync-master-node.sh`: copy all the required support files on the ansible master node.
+In principle this command should be executed only once before any other test.
  * `run copy-files.yaml`: copies the configuration scripts and other files to all nodes.
 By default the command runs ansible on the TWIST testbed.
 If you want to choose a different testbed (in your `hosts` file) use the `testbed`